tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Three methods of retrieving records from CloudKit.md

 ## The three methods

 Let’s call them “Query-based”, “Fetch-based” and “Changes-based”, because these are the names of tabs that you see in the [CloudKit dashboard](https://icloud.developer.apple.com/) which let you perform each of these methods interactively in the UI.
 If you have a CloudKit app, go to your app’s iCloud dashboard and play along.
-There are corresponding API-s for all of them that are mentioned below.
+There are corresponding APIs for all of them that are mentioned below.

 When to use which method?
 It depends, obviously, on your exact scenario.
-Tact app uses all in various places, and Canopy has API-s for all.
+Tact app uses all in various places, and Canopy has APIs for all.
 All of them have their own quirks, many of which are documented below.
 There is no “better” or “worse” method, just different tradeoffs for each.

-Only Operation-based API-s are discussed below.
+Only Operation-based APIs are discussed below.
 There are other flavors of some of these methods available (like [fetching one record with a completion handler](https://developer.apple.com/documentation/cloudkit/ckdatabase/1449126-fetch)), but it appears that most of the CloudKit documentation is geared towards operations.
-Most Canopy API-s are also based on these Operation-based API-s, so that’s what we’ll focus on.
+Most Canopy APIs are also based on these Operation-based APIs, so that’s what we’ll focus on.

 ## Query-based retrieving